not-nexus/shelf/README.md

 Current Support
 ---------------

 We are still in heavy development.
-You can see of support in [docs](docs/README.md)
+You can see a full list of support in [docs](docs/README.md)

 Configuration
 -------------